codemee/ESPWebServer/README.md

 You can upload www directory and index.p.html to "/" on ESP8266 board and run TestWebServer.py to see how it works.

-`main.py` contains an example for handling Request Body content.
+`main.py` contains an example for handling POST Requests.
+PUT Requests are acting the same way.

 TestWebServer.py will show its own IP address through serial monitor.Just open your browser and connect it to http://serverIP:8899 or http://serverIP:8899/index.p.html, you'll get the main page that can turn on/off the buildin led on ESP8266 board.
 The main page also demonstrate the template file usage.